SebChw/Actually-Robust-Training/README.md

 python -m art.cli create_project --name my_project
 ```

 This will create a new folder `my_project` with a basic structure for your project.
-To learn more about ART we encourage you to read our [documentation](#api-cheatsheet--documentation), and check our [tutorials](#tutorials)!
+To learn more about ART we encourage you to read our [documentation](https://audio-research-toolkit.readthedocs.io/en/latest/), and check our [tutorials](#tutorials)!

-## API Cheatsheet & Documentation
-#TODO

-## Implemented Karpathy's steps
-#TODO - table with steps and links to docs

 ## Tutorials
 1. A showcase of ART's features.
 To check it out type: